 5. Enable feedback

 Making your workplace more flexible isn’t a one-and-done change.
 Have a feedback mechanism in place so you can learn what is and is not working for employees, and respond accordingly.
-This is how your organization maintains its morale and engagement internally, and a good reputation externally.
+To measure progress, track key performance indicators (KPIs) such as employee engagement, retention, productivity and recruitment success.
+This data-driven approach ensures your flexibility programs remain effective and sustainable.

 Summing it all up